sidney-eliot/Digital-Security-Guide/README.md

 # Introduction
-A quick read, but complete guide to being seccure digitaly.
+A quick read, but somewhat complete guide to being seccure digitaly.
 Enjoy ...

 # Table of Content
 - [Network Level Security](#Network-Level-Security-)